ikarabayir/PD_ECG_CNN_Risk/README.md

 1. Required Python versions and libraries are listed above.
 2. Get the code $ git clone the repo and install the dependencies
-3. For 10 year predicted risk scores and labels, execute the code below in the local repo directory
+3. For the predicted risk scores and labels, execute the code below in the local repo directory
 4. Please make sure that your input ECG follows the format provided here. e.g. 12-Lead, 10 seconds, at 500Hz. following the lead order of: I, II, III, aVR, aVL, aVF, V1, V2, V3, V4, V5, V6

 python Github-ECG-AI_PD_Risk_Prediction.py sample_ECG.npy